 - Soccer Ball (size 5) — use as a pillow in the tub.
 You can also use a noodle although it won’t keep your head out of the water.
 I cut a noodle in half and it wedges nicely in the tub.
 Handy to keep one ear out of the water so I can hear my podcast and I still get to have half my head in the warm water.

-Prepare the Coffee and Bucket
+PREPARE the Coffee

 Pour the coffee AND ALL THE GROUNDS through the filter into the quart jar, mixing it with the other 1/2 quart of water.
 (The grounds are filtered out but you will get the sludge from the brew.)
 Now your mix is probably still warm but usually not too hot to use right away.
 (If it’s too cold or too warm, play with the formula till it’s just right for you.)